wearenocomputer/workshop/15-face_detection/README.md

 # Face detection — example

-This example is used to demonstrate face detection.
+This example is used to demonstrate face detection.<br/>
-It's a bare bone example implementing OpenCV function detectMultiScale For now it is OSX only because it uses ofQTKitGrabber for grabbing the webcam feed
+It's a bare bone example implementing the OpenCV function detectMultiScale.

+For now it is OSX only because it uses ofQTKitGrabber for grabbing the webcam feed.<br/>

-Used add-ons:
+Used add-ons:<br/>
 ofxNetwork<br/>
 ofxOpenCv<br/>
 ofxXmlSettings<br/>